 Amazon PPC Gives Your Products More Exposure And Makes Them Stand Out

-One advantage of running Amazon PPC ads is pretty obvious: your product listings get more exposure as compared to non-sponsored product listings.
-There are three different types of ads that are displayed to customers in prominent display locations on (and off) Amazon:
+One advantage of running Amazon PPC ads is pretty obvious: With PPC ads, your product listings will get more exposure than non-sponsored product listings.
+There are three different types of PPC ads that are displayed to customers in prominent display locations on (and off) Amazon:

-- Sponsored Product Ads – Sponsored Product Ads can be displayed between, to the right of and below organic search results as well as on your other or your competitor’s product detail pages.
-SPAs are the most popular among the different Amazon PPC ad types.
+- Sponsored Product Ads – Sponsored product ads (SPA) can be displayed between, to the right of and below organic search results as well as on your other or your competitor’s product detail pages.
+SPA is the most popular among all Amazon PPC ad types.

-- Sponsored Brand Ads – Sponsored Brand Ads (formerly called Headline Search Ads) can be displayed above, to the left of, and below search results.
-With SBAs, you have the option to showcase multiple products of your brand as well as your logo.
+- Sponsored Brand Ads – Sponsored brand ads (formerly called headline search ads) can be displayed above, to the left of, and below search results.
+With SBA, you have the option to showcase multiple products of your brand as well as your logo.

-- Sponsored Display Ads – Sponsored Display Ads are special as they can be displayed both on and off Amazon, i.e. also on websites of third party websites whose content matches your product.
+- Sponsored Display Ads – Sponsored display ads are special as they can be displayed both on and off Amazon, i.e. also on third party websites whose content matches your product.
 On Amazon itself, they are displayed on other product detail pages.

-However, what they all have in common is that no matter which format you use, your ads will always have a prominent placement on the search results pages.
+What all ad types have in common is that no matter which format you use, your ads will always have a prominent placement on the search results pages.
 Thus, they give you more exposure for your products and catch the attention of browsing customers.

-Especially during product launches, when you don’t have a sales history and reviews yet, it is recommended to use Amazon PPC so that the first customers become aware of your product.
+Especially during product launches, when you don’t have a sales history and no product reviews yet, it is recommended to use Amazon PPC so that the first customers become aware of your product.

 Today, more than 50% of online shoppers start their product search directly on Amazon.
-Unlike Google, where customers may have other search intentions, or social media ads, the people browsing Amazon are already willing to actually buy a product.
+Unlike Google or social media ads, where customers may have other search intentions, people browsing Amazon are already willing to actually buy a product.

 PPC Ads Help Improve Your Organic Rankings

-A pleasant side effect of running successful Amazon PPC campaigns is that your organic (i.e. unpaid) rankings can also benefit enormously from your campaign success.
+A pleasant side effect of running successful Amazon PPC campaigns is that your organic (i.e. unpaid) rankings will also benefit enormously from your campaign success.

-Amazon SEO is a science in itself, but basically you just need to understand that Amazon ranks those products best that are most likely to be purchased.
-There are several factors that influence your organic ranking, including your overall sales and reviews.
-The better your sales performance, the higher your ranking.
+Amazon SEO is a challenging topic but basically you just need to understand that Amazon ranks those products best that are most likely to be purchased.
+There are several factors that will have an influence on your organic ranking, including your overall sales and reviews.
+The better your sales performance is, the higher will your ranking be.

-Especially with new products, when you don’t have a sales history and no reviews yet, it is almost impossible or takes a very long time to achieve a very good ranking, especially in highly competitive niches.
+Especially with new products, when you don’t have a sales history and no reviews yet, it is almost impossible or will take a very long time to achieve a very good ranking, especially in highly competitive niches.